top of page

 Description:

-1. Ganesh Poojan and Sankalp
+1. Ganesh Puja and Sankalp

-4. Offering of fruits, flowers, and Prasad
+4. Offering fruits, flowers, and Prasad

-5. Participation of family members in blessings and aarti
+5. Participation of family members in blessings and Aarti

 Importance: